pirhosoft/PiRhoUtilities/README.md

 #### Reference

-Add this attribte to a field in addition to Unity's *[SerializeReference]* attribute to enable creating and editing of any valid type for the field.
+Add this attribte to a field in addition to Unity's *[SerializeReference]* attribute to enable creating and editing of any valid subtype for the field.

 ```c#
 public interface IReferenceType